vacuumlabs/simple-balancer/README.md

 If you have no tokens you can use the `Swap ETH for WETH` button to, well, swap your ETH for WETH.
 By default `0.1` ETH is exchanged (this can be changed in the UI code).
 This should trigger a transaction, opening Metamask and requesting you to accept the transaction.
 After the transaction is done (the `Loading...` text should disappear) you need to hit the balances `Refresh` button again (I'm not refreshing automatically to keep it as simple as possible).

 Next to each **Token** balance (not ETH) you can see the allowance for Exchange Proxy - i.e. how much tokens are unlocked.
-If it's 0, Balancer doesn't have access to those tokens (allowance) and the tokens need to be unlocked - you can again use a button for that or you can use the function calls for that.
+If it's 0, Balancer doesn't have access to those tokens (allowance) and the tokens need to be unlocked - you can again use a button for that or you can use the function calls for that - the function unlocks the tokens for both the exhchange proxy and the DS proxy contract so expect two transactions.
 For now `MAX_UINT_256` tokens are unlocked, this can easily be changed in the `unlockAsset` function.
 The `MAX_UINT_256` is the reason why the allowance is so huge after unlocking - sorry, feel free to modify.
 And again, after unlocking, you need to hit the balances `Refresh` button.

 To swap WETH for DAI you can use the `Swap` button.
 By default, this swaps _0.001 WETH_ for an amount of DAI returned by SOR.

+You can also swap ETH for DAI directly - see the `swapETHforDAI` function.

+Custom tokens can also be swapped (`swapGKC1forGKC2`) after a pool has been created.

 _NOTE: Token swapping is rather slow because fetching the swaps from SOR takes some time._